 Historically the Amish and other Anabaptist groups have practiced shunning.
 Apparently the Exclusive Brethren still practice it.
 The Jehovah’s Witnesses is one of the largest groups that still have a form of shunning, which is referred to as ‘disfellowshipping’.
 A group of elders determine whether a member has committed a serious sin and remains unrepentant.
 Elders may meet with the member a number of times to encourage repentance before deciding to remove the person from the congregation.
 The Church of Scientology asks members to cease communication with those who are seen to be disruptive.
 This is called disconnection.
 Sometimes families have been divided as a result.
 I believe that such acts are a form of spiritual systems abuse which can result in trauma.

-Reflect: A more common experience of LGBTIQA+ individuals is to be excluded from the church fellowship on the basis of sexual orientation.
+Reflect: A common experience of LGBTIQA+ individuals is to be excluded from the church fellowship on the basis of sexual orientation.
 Do you consider this a form of shunning?
 Is it abuse?

 To do: Make a list of ways that you think a church community can react to systems abuse?
 Do you think that there is an educational role for helping church members understand perpetrators?
 How they work?
 How they try to get away with it?
 And how organisations protect themselves?